The Countryside Code

 Knapton’s Twelve Footpaths

-(Trunch – Mundesley Road to Mundesley Footpath No. 25) Starts from the Trunch – Mundesley Road by a stile at the parish boundary and runs north eastwards past three stiles to grid reference TG 3069 3582 then running with a width of 2 metres in a generally north easterly direction for approximately 70 metres to grid reference TG 3075 3585 where the path crosses the parish boundary into Mundesley parish.
+The footpath starts on the east side of Mundesley Road, roughly half way between Trunch and Mundesley, by a stile at the parish boundary.
+It heads north east, past three stiles to grid reference TG 3069 3582, then turns (with a width of 2 metres) in a slightly more northerly direction for approximately 70 metres to grid reference TG 3075 3585 where the path crosses the parish boundary into Mundesley parish.
 Continue for a hundreds yards or so to meet Trunch Road, almost opposite the Mundesley School.

 (North Walsham Road to New Cross).
 Starts from North Walsham Road at Grove Corner and runs southwards to junction of Bridleway No. 4 and continues to county road.